MgMyatHtayKhant/shopping-list-project/README.md

 ```

 ### Using Python libray called pathlib
 when you log in, The web app is going to create a folder named with your session user id and inside that folder create two more folder named audio and image.
-I used python [pathlib](https://docs.python.org/3/library/pathlib.html) library to create folders, to add files and delete files.
+I used python [pathlib](https://docs.python.org/3/library/pathlib.html) library to create folders, to save files and delete files.

 #### Create folders
 ```